jow-/ucode/README.md

 ### 5. Operators

-Similar to JavaScript and C, utpl scripts support a range of different operators to manipulate values and variables.
+Similar to JavaScript and C, ucode scripts support a range of different operators to manipulate values and variables.

 #### 5.1.
 Arithmetic operations